ianmhu-00/AirBNB_Dashboard/README.md

 - Listing count and prices across boroughs, neighborhoods, and room types
 - Average ratings + reviews
-- Market sizing and revenue forcasting
+- Market sizing and revenue estimation

 Data sources
 The data is sourced from Kaggle, dated from February 2022.
 Additionally, AirBNB offers publicly available quarterly data across a variety of cities and countries.
 Lastly, median asking rent data is taken from StreetEasy, dated Q1 2022.